kostiukavhustynovych/Shipment-Tracking-/README.md

 The HTML template provides the user interface for the component.
 It contains:

 A custom label that replaces the default Lightning Input label for better styling control.
-An input field for the user to enter their tracking number.
+An input read only field that shows tracking number of the Shipment.
 A submit button that triggers an API call to fetch the shipping status.
 A section that displays the shipping status or error message, depending on the response.
 Key functionalities: